Wasmiyah Leaves The Sea

 Wasmiyah Leaves The Sea (Wasmiyah Takhruju Minal Baḥri) is a 1986 novel by the Kuwaiti author Laila Al-Othman.
 The novel was adapted into a successful movie in 1996, a decade after its publication date.
 Additionally, it was selected among the 100 best Arabic novels.

 Laila Al-Othman is known for centering women in her novels as a result of society's oppression of women at the time.
 Her writings led to her arrest.

 Summary

 The novel follows an innocent love story in a coastal Kuwaiti village between Wasmiyah – who comes from a well-respected family – and Abdullah Bin Maryoumah.

 Their love story begins from childhood, but after Wasmiyah becomes of age, she is made to wear the hijab and forbidden to see her childhood lover Abdullah.
 They make the decision to meet for one time on the beach during early morning when the beach is devoid of people.
 Whilst talking, a policeman paces by the beach, triggering fear in Wasmiyah's heart.
-Then she gets up and hides in the sea to avoid getting honor-killed with her lover, Abdullah, but Wasmiyah never leaves the ocean as the waves carry her lifeless body away.
+Then she rises and hides in the sea to avoid being honor-killed with her lover, Abdullah, but Wasmiyah never leaves the ocean as the waves carry her lifeless body away.